Shopify/javascript/packages/eslint-plugin-shopify/README.md

 ## Plugin-Provided Rules

-This plugin provides the following custom rules:
+This plugin provides the following custom rules, which are included as appropriate in all core linting configs:

 - [require-flow](docs/rules/require-flow.md): Requires (or disallows) @flow declarations be present at the top of each file.
 - [binary-assignment-parens](docs/rules/binary-assignment-parens.md): Requires (or disallows) assignments of binary, boolean-producing expressions to be wrapped in parentheses.